luk036/ellipsoid-method/ell-review.md

   ]
 csl: "applied-mathematics-letters.csl"
 abstract: |
   The ellipsoid method is a powerful optimization technique that offers distinct advantages over interior-point methods, as it does not require the evaluation of all constraint functions.
 This makes it the optimal choice for convex problems with numerous or even infinite constraints.
 The method employs an ellipsoid as a search space and replies on a separation oracle to provide cutting planes for updating it.
 It is worth noting that the significance of the separation oracle is often overlooked.
 This article evaluates the utility of the ellipsoid method in three distinct applications: robust convex optimization, semidefinite programming, and parametric network optimization.
 The effectiveness of separation oracles is assessed for each application.
 Furthermore, this article addresses the implementation issues associated with the ellipsoid method, including the utilization of parallel cuts for updating the ellipsoid.
 In certain cases, the use of parallel cuts has been observed to reduce computation time, as evidenced in the context of FIR filter design.
-The article also considers discrete optimization, demonstrating how the ellipsoid method can be applied to problems involving discrete design variables.
+The article also considers discrete optimization, demonstrating how the ellipsoid method can be applied to problems involving quantized discrete design variables.
 The additional effort in oracle implementation is limited to locating the nearest discrete solutions.
 ---

 # Introduction

 The reputation of the ellipsoid method is negatively impacted by its perceived slower performance in solving large-scale convex problems when compared to the interior-point method.
 This perception is, however, an unfair one.
 In contrast to the interior-point method, the ellipsoid method does not require the explicit evaluation of all constraint functions.
 By contrast, the method employs an ellipsoid as a search space, requiring only a separation oracle that furnishes a _cutting plane_ (@sec:cutting_plane).
 This method is particularly well-suited to problems that involve a moderate number of design variables but have a large number of constraints, or even an infinite number of constraints.
 Some have criticized the method, claiming that it is unable to leverage sparsity.
 Nevertheless, while the ellipsoid method is unable to leverage sparsity, the separation oracle is capable of exploiting specific structural types.

 Despite decades of research into the ellipsoid method [@BGT81], the importance of the separation oracle is often overlooked.
 This article examines three specific applications: robust convex optimization, network optimization, and semidefinite programming.
-The effictiveness of separation oracles is assessed for each application.
+The effectiveness of separation oracles is assessed for each application.

 Robust optimization incorporates parameter uncertainties into the optimization problem by analyzing the worst-case scenario.
 The objective is to find a solution that is both reliable and performs optimally under a range of possible parameter values within a specified set of uncertainties.
 A robust counterpart of a convex problem preserves its convexity, despite the number of constraints growing to infinity.
 This renders the ellipsoid method an excellent choice for addressing such problems.
 For furth details, see @sec:robust.